memoia/spzdmo/README.md

    beyond a bounding box, but in the interest of time, let's keep it simple.
 A good algorithm for a secondary pass is referenced in source.
+5. I'm not sure I like the namespacing scheme I chose for the API versions.
+It's not really in line with common practice.
+   That should probably be fixed/changed some time.

+### Interpretations of the spec

+The spec is a little unclear about user visits.
+Do we want to keep track of every time a user has visited a location, or just that a user has been to a location?
+I'm interpreting it as the latter; maybe we want a column indicating when the user was last at a location such that a POST makes more sense---i.e., upsert; log when the user was last at a location.
+If it were a new record for every visit, I'd expect a PUT to have been used instead.

+It is also unclear about the radius option; what happens if it's not provided?
+I'll assume radius is zero if not given.

+The style in general is a little odd; why do we want to get most things by name, but some things (user visits) by ID?
+What about cities with spaces in their names?
+A client application would have to properly format such whitespace in the request.

+Case sensitivity is also a concern.
+Nothing is mentioned about this, so I'll keep it simple and have it do a strict match.

+And there's the file-like component to it, too.
+I wonder why we are adding a ".json" extension to the routes, when it's simple enough to just include the appropriate content-type header in the response.
+Excluding a pseudo file extension would also allow us to sensibly return in different formats from the same endpoint, depending on the requested content-type.

+Strangely, some routes have the filename extension, and some do not.

+The filename extension suggests output format, but not structure.
+This leads me to assume a structure that directly represents the underlying table.

+Also, why can you only submit a single visit record at a time, when all other requests return (potentially) multiple records?

+The final wording is also somewhat confusing.
+"Bad requests", in this case, would likely include:

+1. Route that does not exist
+2. Malformed and/or malicious URL
+3. Lookups of data that do not exist
+4. Payloads that do not match expected input format

+The first should 404, the second, hopefully, would get caught by the web framework and 500, the third should also 404---or maybe 500, if the lookup contains a value that cannot be bound in PDO properly, and the fourth maybe should 400.
+I'm unsure what other kind of "bad request" there is for this application.

+Lastly, the large dataset clause is confusing.
+There isn't a lot of data here---approx 10K records, which SQLite is plenty fast at reading and joining, especially with indices.
+I wonder how it would handle a bunch of trig functions in the radius query, but I wouldn't keep that logic in the database layer anyway, unless the database actually provided an optimized function for that purpose.
+For this problem and the selected combination of tools, it's probably best to use simple conditionals that can hit indices, and filter the result set on a more granular level within the application code.

+If we were concerned about query performance, we could stick a caching layer in front of it, like Memcache or Redis, or even simpler, an in-memory SQLite instance.
+But, if we needed that, we probably would also need to move to load-balanced web servers with proxies to PHP-FPM, and a bunch of other infrastructural things that are out of scope for this exercise.
+In other words, expected load isn't given, so it's hard to know what would be too-little and what would be overkill.